Get Shouty

 I haven’t been able write about it to now- and I haven’t been able to able to blog with any degree of seriousness for a while.
 I’ve been under emotional embargo, have been trying to hold back my own tide with a dam made out of wet card board and duct tape.
 Well that’s over, there’s no protecting myself from the next step.
 I’m preparing myself to be hugged by strangers whose secrets I know and hold those whose story I share.

 Today I am sad.
-But I have been blessed a thousand times by the love of a amazing friend, by the strength of a circle of chosen family and the good fortune of recognising that this thing we do, this blogging thing, can be just what the doctor ordered, even when doctors can do nothing at all.
+But I have been blessed a thousand times by the love of an amazing friend, by the strength of a circle of chosen family and the good fortune of recognising that this thing we do, this blogging thing, can be just what the doctor ordered, even when doctors can do nothing at all.

 57 words